dscorbett/duployan-font/docs/width-system.md

 The starting side bearing of the whole sequence depends only on the first glyph.
 Its ending side bearing depends only on the last glyph.
-The medial glyphs advance widths and side bearings are irrelevant.
+The medial glyphs’ advance widths and side bearings are irrelevant.
-(This is all assuming there are no GPOS rules, which can check any glyphs.)
 This is a problem if a sequence is not written purely in one direction.
 This is rare, but it can occur, for example, in Arabic script in ⟨ہے⟩, whose starting (right) side bearing depends on the final (leftmost) glyph,